Bairam Khan: Early life and ancestors

-Bairam Khan was born in the region of Badakhshan in Central Asia, and belonged to the Baharlu Turkoman clan of the Kara Koyunlu confederation.
+Bairam Beg was born in the region of Badakhshan in Central Asia, and belonged to the Baharlu Turkoman clan of the Kara Koyunlu confederation.
 The Kara Koyunlu had ruled Western Persia for decades before being overthrown by their Ak Koyunlu rivals.
 Bairam Khan's father, Seyfali Beg Baharlu, and grandfather, Janali Beg Baharlu, had been part of Babur's service.
-His great-grandparents were Pirali Beg Baharlu and his wife, a daughter of the Kara Koyunlu ruler Qara Iskander; Pirali's niece through his sister Pasha Begum had been one of the wives of Babur.
-Bairam entered Babur's service at the age of 16 and played an active role in the early Mughal conquests of India.
+His great-grandparents were Pirali Beg Baharlu and his wife, a daughter of the Qara Qoyunlu ruler Qara Iskander; Piroli's niece through his sister Pasha Begum had been one of the wives of Babur.
+Bairam entered Babur's service at the age of 16.

 Service under Humayun

 Bairam Khan contributed greatly to the establishment of the Mughal empire under Humayun when he was entrusted with the position of muhardar (keeper of the seals) and took part in military campaigns in Benares, Bengal and Gujarat.
 In 1540, during the Battle of Kannauj, he was captured by Sher Shah Suri's men, but later managed to make an adventurous escape, and rejoined Humayun at Sindh in July 1543.
 He accompanied Humayun during his exile in Persia and helped conquer Kandahar before serving as its governor for nine years.
 In 1556, he played a leading role as a commander in Humayun's reconquest of Hindustan.